Doctor of Psychology in Clinical Psychology Curriculum

 PSYG 704 Development Across the Lifespan: Individual and Family

-PSYG 708 Introduction to Marriage and Family Therapy
+PSYG 708 Introduction to Couple and Family Therapy

 PSYG 712 Research Design and Methodology